sfc-gh-akelkar/peds_hosp_ai_demo/unstructured_docs/clinical/Pediatric_Asthma_Care_Protocol.md

 ## Purpose

-This protocol establishes evidence-based guidelines for the assessment, treatment, and management of pediatric asthma patients at Lurie Children's Hospital to ensure consistent, high-quality care and improved patient outcomes.
+This protocol establishes evidence-based guidelines for the assessment, treatment, and management of pediatric asthma patients at pediatric hospitals to ensure consistent, high-quality care and improved patient outcomes.

 ## Scope